 - In Batman v Superman, Batman resents Superman because of the building throwing antics and tries to kill him.
 By the end, Superman sacrifices himself to kill Doomsday.

 - In Suicide Squad, El Diablo sacrifices himself to kill the mini-boss.
-I bet you didn’t even know El Diablo’s name..
-I didn’t.
+I bet you didn’t even know his name was El Diablo..
+I didn’t until I looked it up.

 - In Wonder Woman: